MFront

 keyword.
 The

-following syntax are allowed:
+following syntaxes are allowed:

 @Parameter real dmax1 = 0.98; // initialisation by assignment syntax